flomio/passninja-gas/README.md

 ![alt text](https://user-images.githubusercontent.com/1587270/77801817-f8602800-704f-11ea-9238-9f37b22a5c16.png "Settings icon")
 ![alt text](https://user-images.githubusercontent.com/1587270/77801857-0dd55200-7050-11ea-83f3-3e1bc56cfc05.png "Manifest Checkbox")
 10. Now click the down arrow to the right of the **Repository** and **Branch** buttons to bring the code into your editor.
+    **Note:** Sometimes the extension will pull the files properly but report an error and you will see no changes.
+In that case please refresh the page (ctrl + f5 if you want to be sure) and the files should appear on the left.
+Just to be sure press the pull button once more and you should receive an "Everything already up-to-date" notification.
 11. [INSTALLATION](#installation)

 [`^ Back to Top`](#contents)